7 Best Sleeping Pads for Backpackers

 It’s also pretty good in terms of pricing.
 If you’re on a tight budget, it could be a really good choice for you.
 It comes with a lifetime warranty against manufacturing defects, too.
 You can see the latest price for the Nemo Switchback here.

-NEMO Switchback Foam Sleeping Pad, Regular
+NEMO Switchback Foam Sleeping Pad - Regular - Sunset Orange

 Pros